Valentinianism: Relationship with the Church

 The main disagreements between the Valentinians and the Church were in the notions that God and the creator were two separate entities, the idea that the creator was flawed and formed man and Earth out of ignorance and confusion, and the separation of Christ's human form and divine form.
 Church authorities believed that Valentinian theology was "a wickedly casuistic way of subverting their authority and thereby threatening the ecclesiastical order with anarchy."
 The practices and rituals of the Valentinians were also different from those of the Christian Church; however they considered themselves to be Christians and not pagans or heretics.
-By referring to themselves as Christians they worsened their relationship with the Church, who viewed them not only as heretics, but as rivals.

 Although the Valentinians publicly professed their faith in one God, "in their own private meetings they insisted on discriminating between the popular image of God – as master, king, lord, creator, and judge – and what that image represented: God understood as the ultimate source of all being."
 Aside from the Church fathers, however, "the majority of Christians did not recognize the followers of Valentinus as heretics.
 Most could not tell the difference between Valentinian and orthodox teaching."
 This was partially because Valentinus used many books that now belong to the Old and New Testaments as a basis for interpretation in his own writing.
 He based his work on proto-orthodox Christian canon instead of on Gnostic scripture, and his style was similar to that of early Christian works.
 In this way, Valentinus tried to bridge the gap between Gnostic religion and early Catholicism.
 By attempting to bridge this gap, however, Valentinus and his followers became the proverbial wolves in sheep's clothing.
 "The apparent similarity with orthodox teaching only made this heresy more dangerous – like poison disguised as milk."
 Valentinian Gnosticism was "the most influential and sophisticated form of Gnostic teaching, and by far the most threatening to the church."

+Early Christianity has been described by some scholars as "a complex network of individual parties, groups, sects, or denominations."